michael/unveil/README.md

 **Unveil.js 0.1**

 * Display actors (actors that stick on on a display rather than on the scene)
+* Add an API to get the top most active actor in case there is more than one object under the cursor.
 * API Docs